Could Chicago State Join the OVC?

 Financials

-Per documents obtained by NECBlitz, the financial penalty for leaving the NEC prior to spending five years in the league is steeper than leaving prior to 10 years in the league.
+Per documents obtained by NECBlitz, there is an undisclosed financial penalty for leaving the league.
+It’s in two tiers, with a school paying more money to leave in the first 4 years and a smaller penalty if they stay 4 years but leave within the first 10 yearas.
 While the exact financial numbers are not known, it appears clear that there is a mechanism in place to keep programs in the Northeast Conference for at least 10 seasons, with stiffer penalties if a school leaves prior to spending four years in the league.
 This number makes sense.
 The league has historically added from the Division II ranks, and this four year period corresponds to the traditiional reclassification period.
 This period is now as little as three years provided certain metrics are met (Stonehill did so most recently in the NEC).

-My guess is that this stipulation is likely present for any school joining the league, but it is only a guess.
+My guess is that this stipulation is likely present for any school joining the NEC, but I can’t prove that and don’t know for sure.
+As it pertains to Chicago State, though, there would certainly be an exit fee.

-If donor money were required to be raised by Chicago State to change leagues, it would seem to be a fairly tough sell.
+If donor money were required to be raised by Chicago State to change leagues, it would be a tough sell.
 The OVC might be preferred by fans and donors of Chicago State football, but with an ongoing donation drive to set up Division I football, it might be splitting the pool.
-I’m not sure that’s a good thing for the Cougars.
+That’s probably not a good thing for the Cougars now or in any kind of near future.

 Level of Competition